 • Printful — Best for print-on-demand products

-• SaleHoo — Best database to find suppliers
+• SaleHoo — Best database to find vetted suppliers

-• Wholesale2B — Versatile supplier and dropshipping hub
+• Wholesale2B — Versatile supplier hub with marketplace support

 • Modalyst – Best Wix plugin & directory